CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Abstract

 \section{Abstract}

-Worker location data is key to higher productivity in industrial sites.
-Cameras are a promising tool for localization in logistics warehouses since they also offer valuable environmental contexts such as package status.
-However, identifying individuals with only visual data is often impractical.
-Accordingly, several prior studies identified people in videos by comparing their trajectories and wearable sensor measurements.
-While this approach has advantages such as independence from appearance, the existing methods may break down under real-world conditions.
-To overcome this challenge, we propose CorVS, a novel data-driven person identification method based on correspondence between visual tracking trajectories and sensor measurements.
-Firstly, our deep learning model predicts correspondence probabilities and reliabilities for every pair of a trajectory and sensor measurements.
-Secondly, our algorithm matches the trajectories and sensor measurements over time using the predicted probabilities and reliabilities.
-We developed a dataset with actual warehouse operations and demonstrated the method's effectiveness for real-world applications.
+Logistics warehouses have struggled with labor shortages, but the inbound processes remain particularly human-powered.
+Worker location data is a key to higher productivity in such cases.
+Fixed cameras are a promising tool for localization, as they also offer valuable environmental information such as package status.
+However, identifying individuals from visual data alone is often impractical.
+To enable identity-aware localization, prior studies have attempted to identify people in videos by associating their trajectories with wearable sensor measurements.
+Although this appearance-independent approach has several advantages, existing methods may fail under real-world conditions.
+Therefore, we propose CorVS+, a novel data-driven person identification framework based on the correspondence between visual tracking trajectories and sensor measurements.
+Firstly, our deep learning model predicts the correspondence probabilities and reliabilities for every pair of a trajectory and sensor measurements.
+Secondly, our algorithm matches the pairs over time based on the model predictions.
+We developed a dataset comprising 27 hours of sensor measurements and 38 km of trajectories in a warehouse.
+This dataset covers actual activities and challenging situations, such as multiple stationary workers inspecting items.
+The evaluation indicated the superiority of CorVS+ over existing methods and the effectiveness of its unique designs for industrial-scale settings.
+The model and dataset will be available at \url{https://doi.org/10.5281/zenodo.17745683}.